 If an injury needs a splint, apply the splint first and then apply the sling.

 Always check the person's skin color and pulse (circulation) after the injured body part has been splinted.
-If the area becomes cool, turns pale or blue, or if the patient develops numbness or tingling, loosen the splint and bandage.
+Loosen the splint and bandage if:

 Injuries to nerves or blood vessels often occur with an arm injury.
-Your health care provider should check your circulation, movement, and feeling often.
+The health care provider should check circulation, movement, and feeling in the injured area often.

-Care for all wounds first before applying a splint or sling.
-If you can see bone in the injured site, call your local emergency number (such as 911) or local hospital for further advice.
+Care for all wounds before applying a splint or sling.
+If you can see bone in the injured site, call your local emergency number (such as 911) or local hospital for advice.